How Long Does It Take to Get Divorced in Texas?

 Contested Divorce

 In a contested divorce, the spouses can’t agree on their divorce issues, in which case a judge will make the decisions for them.
+During a contested divorce, the discovery process is used to gather information and evidence from both parties.
+Disagreements regarding spousal support and child support can slow down the divorce process.
 Contested divorces may take nine months to several years.

 In the event of a contested divorce, the process could span various years.
 Most contested divorces tend to reach a settlement well before they are due for trial, resulting in a less drawn-out process.
 A contested divorce in Texas follows a specific timeline: